top of page

 Marco Susino

-Susino studied in London and Sydney, completing his training at Berklee College of Music in Film Scoring, and holds a Licentiate, a Master’s, and a Doctorate in Music.
-He was awarded the Endeavour Fellowship to undertake a residency at The Juilliard School in New York, where he continues as a Guest Artist.
+Trained in both composition and guitar performance, Susino studied in London and Sydney before completing his education in Film Scoring at Berklee College of Music.
+He holds a Licentiate, a Master’s, and a Doctorate in Music and Emotion.
+In 2019, he was awarded the prestigious Endeavour Fellowship to undertake a residency at The Juilliard School in New York, where he continues to maintain a strong collaborative creative presence and sonic experimentation as a Guest Artist.

 Current Work